lurenfu/nginx/README.md

 This repository is forked from https://github.com/nginx/nginx at 2017-09-03 13:36 GMT-8 by lurenfu.

 I will add a useful module which is name ngx_http_xcgi_module.c for nginx.
-This module will make developer easy to developing CGI programms with C programming language for embedded devices.
+This module will make the developers easier to developing CGI programms with C programming language for embedded devices.
 PHP/Python/Ruby/Node.js is sometimes too heavy for embedded devices, and C language is more appropriate.